cdeljunco/star-job-classification/README.md

 This code takes as input a list of job titles from the [UMETRICS dataset](https://iris.isr.umich.edu/research-data/) and sorts them into 21 categories of non-academic research jobs (ie. student, postdoctoral, or faculty).
 The code relies on the UMETRICS systematic occupational classification to treat academic job titles.

-Detailed information on the development and implementation of the classification can be found in the methods document at [INSERT DOI]
+Detailed information on the development and implementation of the classification can be found in the methods document at [https://doi.org/10.21987/j69s-2t47].